-wisconsin quest 5077 0800 1234 5678 MARY SMITH
+Wisconsin Quest 5077 0800 1234 5678 MARY SMITH

 The federal work requirements for able-bodied adults without dependents (ABAWDs) went back into effect on April 1, 2015 in Wisconsin.
-ABAWD individuals may only receive FoodShare benefits (benefits on a Quest Card) for 3 months in a 36-month period without meeting the work requirements unless an exemption is met.
+ABAWD individuals may only receive FoodShare benefits (benefits on a Quest Card) for 3 months in a 36-month period without meeting the work requirements unless you are exempt.